HowQi/ASCII-Enum-Const-/README.md

     ......
 }
 ```

-It's a static class with 128 constant declarations in it.

 It is out-of-the-box.
 What you need is copy the file or all of the characters to your project.